'But you look ok?!'

 I've heard these before along with many other lines.

 I don't know why people think they would be able to see your depression/anxiety or mental health issue?
 There are plenty of physical illnesses/problems that are not obvious to the naked eye until they are chronic and a lot of mental health issues are the same.

-The picture used for this blog is me back in 2012.
-I was obviously unwell both physically and emotionally.
+Back in 2012 I was unwell both physically and emotionally.
 Sadly if I was actually having a good day someone often brought me down with a thud commenting on my being so pale or underweight.

 During this particular time I realised I needed to make some changes.
 I wasn't sure what but it took another couple of years before I looked into nutrition and intolerances which played a part in my ill mental health.

 Now I look far healthier and the next kind of comment I receive is 'but you seem so confident.
 You anxious?
 Don't be daft!

 A lot of this comes down to me being in a much better place with my physical health.
 Constant over use of Anti-biotics had stripped my gut of its healthy bacteria leaving me with bad digestion, bloating and mood swings etc. I started probiotics and saw a vast improvement over time.
 Gradually I was learning to look after all of me, not just my skin or my hair but everything inside and out.
 As I felt better I felt able to take on more challenges and change.
 Anxiety would still niggle but this was more out of habit I believe.

 I was in a show with the local Am Dram society and people would say that if I could get on stage I couldn't possibly have anxiety.
 This would make me angry and still does sometimes.
 Everyone who suffers from anxiety will find different things that feel impossible.
 For example no matter how anxious I was I could drive and drive anywhere but going to a party would totally freak me out as would trying new foods.
 For others it could feel impossible to drive but they would happily try new foods and socialise.
 As I said before, everyone is different.